Pelinrakennusryhma/Virtual-World-Backend/README.md

 ```

 ## Running in command line
-Run one of following commands to start bot:
+Run one of following commands to start:
 ```
 npm run dev (for development version) npm start (for production version)